 The Link Frequency register specifies the operating frequency of the link's transmitter clock-the data rate is twice this value.
-The encoding of this field is shown in Table 59.
+The encoding of this field, combined with another bit from the Link Frequency Extension register defined in Section 7.16.17 is shown in Table 59.
+Note write ordering requirements defined in that section.